 Accounts Receivable and Accounts Payable Articulated with a Glass of Lemonade

 If a company manages these accounts appropriately, it will add to its long-term profit, financial health, low investment risk, working capital, profitability, and cash conversion rate.
-What if you look at a company’s AR and AP, and it doesn’t look good?
-(You will be grateful to us for showing you how to spot a non-organic lemon concentrate, aka red flags!)
+What if you look at a company’s Accounts Receivable and Accounts Payable, and it doesn’t look good?
+That can be a problem!

 The Accounts Receivable/Payable of a Lemonade Stand

-Rebecca has established her business in a familiar community.
-She knows her customers well and will sell them lemonade on credit.
+Rebecca has established her business in a familiar community where she knows her customers well.
+She allows them to purchase lemonade on credit.
 On average, Rebecca sells 30 cups of lemonade monthly on credit, equivalent to $90 in revenue.
-When customers purchase a cup of lemonade on credit, they have a month to pay it back.
-The $90 amount owed to Rebecca is the accounts receivable for the lemonade stand.
+When customers buy a cup of lemonade on credit, they have a month to pay it back.
+The $90 owed to Rebecca is the Accounts Receivable for the lemonade stand.

-Rebecca purchases her lemons monthly from one local supplier for $100 to make the best lemonade.
-The supplier provides an invoice with the requirement of paying the money back within 30 days.
-Rebecca is now liable to pay the supplier within the specified 30-day period.
-The $100 owed to the supplier is the accounts payable for the lemonade stand.
+To make the best lemonade, Rebecca purchases her lemons monthly from a local supplier for $100.
+The supplier provides an invoice requiring payment within 30 days.
+Rebecca is now obligated to pay the supplier within this specified period.
+The $100 owed to the supplier is the Accounts Payable for the lemonade stand.

 Accounts Receivable/Payable Out in the Wild